 CXL created their own prioritization model that attempts to weed out as much subjectivity as possible.
 It’s predicated on the necessity of bringing data to the table.
 It’s called PXL and looks like this:

 Grab your own copy of this spreadsheet template here.
 Just click File > Make a Copy to have your own customizable spreadsheet.

-- Is the change noticeable in under 5 seconds? → Show a group of people control and then variation(s), can they tell the difference after seeing it for 5 seconds?
-If not, it’s likely to have less impact
+- Is the change noticeable in under 5 seconds?
+Show a group of people the control and then a variation(s).
+Can they tell the difference after seeing it for 5 seconds?
+If not, it’s likely to have less impact.

 Many of the variables specifically require you to bring data to the table to prioritize your hypotheses.

 - Is it addressing an issue discovered via user testing?

 - Is it addressing an issue discovered via qualitative feedback (surveys, polls, interviews)?

 - Is the hypothesis supported by mouse tracking, heatmaps, or eye tracking?